-Citrix SSO for iOS/macOS devices
+Citrix SSO for iOS and macOS devices

 The legacy Citrix VPN client was built using Apple’s private VPN APIs that is now deprecated.
 VPN support in Citrix SSO is rewritten from the ground up using Apple’s public Network Extension framework.

 To improve the experience, adding an OTP prompts the user to create a VPN profile automatically.
-Users can take advantage of this VPN profile to connect to VPN directly from their iOS devices.
+Users can take advantage of this VPN profile to connect to the VPN directly from their iOS devices.

 Citrix SSO app can be used to scan the QR code while registering for Native OTP support.
 Citrix Gateway Push notification functionality is available only to the Citrix SSO app users.